elissayz/flask-on-docker/README.md

 ## Overview

-This repository contains my a tech stack.
+This repository is an attempt at recreating an Instagram tech stack.
+I do this by containerizing a Flask application for development with Docker and Posgres.
+The production environment intigrates Gunicorn and Nginx.

 The following gif is an example of uploading an image to the application and seeing in the browser: